 Later, a subcommittee of the main body interviewed a number of experts on fish and dams on the question of impacts to fish and concluded there was a “plethora of opinion” and also a “paucity of fact.”
 In September, the Committee recommended against the moratorium.

-Through the 1950s, state fishery officials did not object to all dams, only those like Mayfield and Mossyrock that were proposed for sites where the potential damage to anadromous fish runs would be the greatest.
+Through the 1950s, state fishery officials did not object to all dams, only those like Mayfield and Mossyrock on the Cowlitz River, a lower Columbia tributary in Washington, that were proposed for sites where the potential damage to anadromous fish runs would be the greatest.
 In June 1950 John Hurley of the Washington Department of Fisheries wrote to J.H.
 Cellars of the Columbia River Packers Association that the four dams proposed for the lower Snake River would “... create some of the most expensive electricity in the United States” because of the impacts on salmon and steelhead.
 The following year, in July 1951, Robert Schoettler, director of the fisheries department, wrote to Washington Sen. Kenneth McKellar noting that “there are 387 dam sites that are undeveloped in the Columbia River Basin” and “these sites are capable of producing between thirty and fifty million kilowatts of hydro-electric power.”
 Only a small percentage of these sites “... are objectionable from a fisheries standpoint,” Schoettler wrote.
-Specifically, the Department opposed the “fish-killing dam” proposed at Ice Harbor.
+Specifically, the Department opposed the “fish-killing dam” proposed at Ice Harbor on the Snake.
 Oregon’s fish and game commission also openly criticized plans for Ice Harbor, and for the same reason.

 At the same time, the Atomic Energy Commission supported Ice Harbor, and the manager of the federal government’s Hanford Works, concerned that the Bonneville Power Administration might not be able to meet Hanford’s growing power need and the growing needs of the Northwest, suggested that the dam could be the exclusive power source for the Commission at Hanford.
 To this, Schoettler, responded in a separate letter to Sen. McKellar: “Any Pacific Northwest Power shortage that now exists is not the product of the salmon problem but a result of the power agencies failing to develop non-controversial sites while ignoring the pleas of the fisheries people and the general public.”

 Fishery interests would use the fish passage issue to delay the beginning of construction of the first of the four Snake River dams, Ice Harbor, until 1957.
-Congress authorized its construction in the River and Harbor Act of 1945, along with McNary, Lower Monumental, Little Goose, and Lower Granite dams.
-It was not until 10 years later, in 1955, that Congress approved an initial $1 million appropriation to begin site preparation for the $135 million dam.
+Congress authorized its construction in the River and Harbor Act of 1945, along with McNary on the Columbia, and Lower Monumental, Little Goose, and Lower Granite dams on the Snake.
+It was not until 10 years later, in 1955, that Congress approved an initial $1 million appropriation to begin site preparation for the $135 million Ice Harbor Dam.
 The first concrete was poured two years later.
 At a ceremony, U.S. Sen. Warren Magnuson (D-WA), an ardent proponent of constructing the federal dams on the lower Snake River, pushed a button to start the concrete flowing and declared, “This dam is the opening wedge to the full and comprehensive development of the Snake River Basin.”
 The fight to halt the dam over fishery concerns had failed.

 Elsewhere on a smaller scale the same concerns were being expressed in efforts to stop dam construction.
 One of the key public battles was waged over plans for dams on the Cowlitz River in southwest Washington.
 In 1949, as the plans for the Snake River dams were being attacked, a survey of Columbia River tributaries by the U.S. Fish and Wildlife Service identified the Cowlitz as a potentially important salmon-bearing stream that should not be developed for hydropower development.
 However, as many as five dams were under consideration for the river.
 Tacoma Power, the municipal utility in that city, proposed to build two power dams, Mayfield and Mossyrock, the Bureau of Reclamation proposed to build an irrigation dam on the Tilton, a Cowlitz tributary, and the Corps of Engineers identified the Cowlitz as a possible site for two multiple-purpose dams.
 Both rivers had large salmon and steelhead runs.
 Fish advocates including state and federal fish and wildlife agencies and associations of commercial and sport fishermen opposed the dams.